qureshinomaan/Generate-Occupancy-Maps/README.md

 - [x] Using detectron2 to get the instance segmented image(without text).
 - [x] Using depth image to obtain a 3d visualisation.
 - [x] Getting occupancy maps from 3d visualisation.
+- [ ] Format in the input/output format mentioned above.
 - [ ] Making the occupancy map better.
 - [ ] Writing scripts so that the system is easily usable.
 - [ ] Adding the Monocular depth maps.